replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 # Storage Destinations

-The Replicated snapshot feature supports any compatible Velero storage provider.
+You can use compatible Velero storage providers with the Replicated snapshot feature.
 For more information, see [Providers](https://velero.io/docs/main/supported-providers/) in the Velero documentation.

-The Replicated admin console has built-in support for configuring AWS, GCP, Azure, S3-Compatible object store, NFS Server, or local host path as destinations.
+The Replicated admin console has built-in support for using the following as storage destinations for snapshots:

+* Amazon Web Services (AWS)
+* Google Cloud Platform (GCP)
+* Microsoft Azure
+* Ceph and MinIO S3-compatible object stores
+* Network File System (NFS) servers
+* Local host paths

 Although clusters created by the Replicated Kubernetes installer are preconfigured in the admin console to store backups in the locally-provisioned object store, this is sufficient for only rollbacks and downgrades.
 It is not a suitable configuration for disaster recovery.
 We recommend that you configure a storage destination that is external to the cluster in the admin console.